 While you are waiting for your first bill, you can find a property valuation which you can then use to find out the rates on the property for a full rating year.
 LPS sends annual rate bills at the beginning of April, based on rates assessed from 1 April to 31 March the following year.

 If the person responsible for paying the rates changes during the rating year, for example the property is sold, LPS will reassess the rates.
 Your rates assessment will be from when you own the property.

 If your property is not yet listed in the domestic valuation list, for example if it is a new build property, LPS will identify this when processing your online form.
-They will arrange for the capital value to be assessed so that they can send you a rates bill.
+They will arrange for the capital value to be assessed so that they can send you a rate bill.

 There are rate reliefs, exemptions and exclusions available to ratepayers in certain circumstances.

-If you think you're entitled to Housing Benefit and Rate Relief, but you have not yet received a rates bill because you are waiting for your property’s capital valuation to be assessed, you should apply immediately.
+If you think you're entitled to Housing Benefit and Rate Relief, but you have not yet received a rate bill because you are waiting for your property’s capital valuation to be assessed, you should apply immediately.